cwchentw/lightweight-cms/content/howto/how-to-upgrade-mdcms.md

 These utility scripts will create site configuration files and *posts* directory.

 The theme located in *themes/default* is builtin theme for mdcms.
 We may change layouts, styles or widgets there.
-If you desire to modify anything for your need, you should create a copy of *default* theme of mdcms to a new location, adding your modifications there Update related setting to reflect your change.
+If you desire to modify anything for your need, you should create a copy of *default* theme of mdcms to a new location, adding your modifications there.
+Update related setting to reflect your change.

 ## Stick to Specific Version of mdcms